RepoBean/Workout-Tracker-WebApp/docs/memory_bank/IMPLEMENTATION_SUMMARY.md

 # Workout Tracker - Implementation Summary

-This document summarizes the current implementation status of the Workout Tracker application as of our latest development session.
+This document summarizes the current implementation status of the Workout Tracker application, highlighting key components and features.

 ## Backend Implementation (FastAPI)